Peter Punk

 Peter Punk is an Argentine sitcom of children's genre, original Disney XD co-produced with Illusion Studios, broadcast since 2011 by Disney XD.
 The first trailer was aired in February 2011 on Disney Channel Latin America.
 It stars Juan Ciancio, Gastón Vietto, Guido Pennelli, Franco Masini and Lucía Pecrul.

 Synopsis

 Peter is a fifteen-year-old teenager with friends, challenges and a punk family.
 His only problem is that he likes rock.
 He has a band called Rock Bones, in which he is the leader, vocalist and bassist.
-The band is made up of his friends: Seba (the drummer), Mateo (the guitarist), Lola (the sonidist) and Iván (the manager) with whom he spends most of the day.
-They have pop enemies, the Twin Pop.
+The band is made up of his friends: Seba (the drummer), Mateo (the guitarist), Lola (the sound engineer) and Iván (the manager) with whom he spends most of the day.
+They have pop enemies, the Pop Twins.